4 (Foreigner album)

-4, also known as Foreigner 4, is the fourth studio album by the British-American rock band Foreigner, released on July 2, 1981, by Atlantic Records.
+4, also known as Foreigner 4, is the fourth studio album by the British-American rock band Foreigner, released on July 3, 1981, by Atlantic Records.
 The album's name signifies that it is the band's fourth studio album and also the fact that the band's membership had reduced from six to four members.
 Musically, it showed Foreigner shifting from hard rock to more accessible mainstream rock and pop music.
 The release of 4 coincided with the launch of MTV later that August.

 4 was a commercial success worldwide, holding the No. 1 position on the Billboard 200 chart for a total of 10 weeks.
 It eventually sold over six million copies in the U.S. alone.
 Several of its singles were hits, including "Urgent", "Waiting for a Girl Like You" and "Juke Box Hero".

+On September 12, 2025, Rhino Records released a three CD Deluxe Edition of 4, with a 2025 remix of the original album, as well as unreleased songs, alternative/early versions & mixes, instrumental rough mixes, and live versions from their 1981-1982 tour.